flix-tech/depcheck/README.md

 ![Depcheck: Dependency Checker](/docs/.img/depcheck_logo.jpg)

 Depcheck is a tool to check package-dependencies between predefined layers.
 In the configuration file(`.depcheck.yml`) located in the project root, which packages belong to which layers and allowed dependencies between layers are configurable.
-In this way, you can make sure that the application always complies with the <a href="https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)">Hexagonal Architecture</a> principle of creating loosely coupled application components.
+In this way, you can make sure that the application always complies with the [Hexagonal Architecture][hexagonal_architecture] principle of creating loosely coupled application components.

 ## Usage
 Let's say you have a project with the directory structure below: